xiix0/scam/README.md

-You are only young once, but you can stay immature indefinitely.
+You are dishonest, but never to the point of hurting a friend.